Tobacco Free Campus

 Also, all events hosted by a USG-entity or on behalf of the USG shall be tobacco and smoke free, according to the policy.

 The policy officially went into effect on October 1, 2014, for all colleges and universities in the USG.

 View the Tobacco and Smoke-Free Campus policy on the Board of Regents Policy Manual.

-Georgia Tech is working with the USG, as well as many campus departments, to understand how we can best inform and support those impacted by this policy.
+Georgia Tech continues to work with the USG, as well as many campus departments, to understand how we can best inform and support those impacted by this policy.
 This includes cessation programs.
-The USG has information related to its Tobacco Cessation programs listed on the USG Workplace Wellness website.
+The USG has information related to tobacco cessation programs listed on the USG Tobacco & Smoke Free website.